-Students will be introduced to basic biomechanical concepts used in the analysis of human movement.
-Examples will be provided throughout to demonstrate how biomechanics can be used to enhance and maintain human health, fitness, and performance.
-Corresponding professional and research opportunities will also be highlighted.
+Students will be introduced to basic biomechanical concepts used in analyses and assessments of human movement.
+Biomechanics of the musculoskeletal system will be covered in the first half of the course; fundamental laws and principles of motion will be covered in the second half.
+Examples will be provided throughout to demonstrate how knowledge of anatomical and mechanical factors that affect movement is applicable to the restoration, enhancement, and maintenance of health, fitness, and performance.
+Related professional and research opportunities will also be highlighted.
 Prerequisites: ANA 126Y, KPE 160H